Perspective | The righteous, historic, beautiful, clarifying anger of a Black woman

 “I cannot imagine the pain that a mother feels,” began Attorney General Merrick Garland, as he took questions following the verdict.
 He paused for several beats, looking down and shaking his head before continuing.
 “To have her son run down and then gunned down while taking a jog on a public street.
 My heart goes out to her and to the family.”

-When the prosecution detailed how the defendants repeatedly denigrated Black people in their social media, in casual conversations and in agitated rants, the nastiness was vivid and free-floating.
+When the prosecution detailed how the defendants repeatedly denigrated Black people in their social media posts, in casual conversations and in agitated rants, the nastiness was vivid and free-floating.
 There was no way to take the edge off the words by couching them as good ol’ boy jokes or politically incorrect misunderstandings or locker room talk.
 All that racist vulgarity was piled up right next to Arbery’s lifeless body in the middle of the road.

 The verdict confirmed that no matter how often we tell ourselves that we are not an intolerant, prejudiced, racist society — sometimes we are.
 The evidence is right there if only we’re willing to see it.
 Twelve citizens saw the connection between words and deeds.
 They understood that you can’t compartmentalize racism; it’s corrosive and eats through whatever walls or levees one might put up.
 Cooper-Jones forced the country to see itself more clearly — if only briefly.
 We’ve gotten another glimpse of the rot.